Effective brand positioning is a key ingredient to the world’s most successful businesses. This includes both B2C and B2B brands alike.

 As we’ll see, positioning in marketing is a powerful force.
 It defines how customers understand and experience your brand, determining whether they see you as not just a relevant solution, but one that resonates on a personal, emotional level.

 By any measure, Apple is consistently among the world’s strongest brands.
 How do they maintain this status?
 With clearly defined and powerfully communicated positioning.

 Apple’s products are the result of beautiful brand design.
 They’re distinct from any other competitor in the category.
-The brand has has defined itself as different, creative, and innovative.
+Through its product positioning, the brand has has defined itself as different, creative, and innovative.

 The power of Apple’s positioning, however, is the brand’s ability to transfer the qualities of its products onto its customers.
 In subtle, highly resonant messaging, the brand tells its customers that if they align themselves with Apple, they too are different, creative, and innovative.

 As a premium brand, Apple does not focus on price as one of its key benefits.
 It has cultivated such brand loyalty that customers are willing to pay more for its products.
 For many Apple devotees, you couldn’t pay them to use anything else.